Importance of Medications

 Prescription Prior Authorization Request Form

-New law effective 1/1/2015 requires a single prescription drug prior authorization form to be used for commercial patients.
+The law requires a single prescription drug prior authorization form to be used for commercial patients.
 All requests for drugs requiring prior authorization must be completed on this form.

 Mail Service Pharmacies